 14 of 24

 Perlagonium geraniums are classic container plants.
-The ivy form has smaller flowers, but blooms just as abundantly as the upright form.
+The ivy form has smaller flowers but blooms just as abundantly as the upright form.
 Ivy geranium will spill over the edges of your container.
-Like its upright relative, it can handle heat and short periods of drought well.
+And, like its upright relative, it can handle heat and short periods of drought well.

 15 of 24

-The cascading form of Lobelia comes in one of the truest blues you will find in the garden.
-It will form a beautiful arch over your container.
-Unfortunately this Lobelia has a habit of not blooming when the weather heats up.
+The cascading form of lobelia comes in one of the truest blues you will find in the garden, and it will form a beautiful arch over your container.
+Unfortunately, this lobelia has a habit of not blooming when the weather heats up.
 You can try and overcome that with plenty of water and some partial shade, or you can be patient and wait for the weather to change.

 16 of 24

-Parrot's beak is a tropical evergreen that is popular both as a houseplant and as an annual in containers.
+Parrot's beak is a tropical evergreen that is planted both as a houseplant and as an annual in containers.
 The common name refers to the unusual look of the flowers.
-Parrot's beak is great in hot weather.
+Parrot's beak takes hot weather in stride.
 Both the foliage and the flowers stay fresh and attractive.Continue to 17 of 24 below.

 17 of 24

-Nasturtium plants form a mounding tumble of lily pad-like leaves and bright, cheerful flowers.
+Nasturtium plants form a mounding tumble of lily pad–like leaves and bright, cheerful flowers.
 Although they prefer the cooler seasons, if kept watered, they should bloom all season.
 The entire plant is edible, including the seeds, and including some in your salad really makes it look fancy.

 18 of 24